4.6 Access to quality services

 Some of the top-level policy measures regarding financial services accessible to young people in Cyprus are the following:

 - Student Grants.
-Different Student Grants such as Scholarships (Φοιτητική Χορηγία) or Allowances (Φοιτητικά Επιδόματα) are offered on the basis of socio-economic criteria to Cypriot students or students from other EU countries who reside permanently in the Republic of Cyprus or non-EU students who have graduate from Cypriot secondary schools and have at least on parent who is from Cyprus or another EU country.
+Different Student Grants such as Scholarships ( Φοιτητική Χορηγία) or Allowances ( Φοιτητικά Επιδόματα) are offered on the basis of socio-economic criteria to Cypriot students or students from other EU countries who reside permanently in the Republic of Cyprus or non-EU students who have graduate from Cypriot secondary schools and have at least on parent who is from Cyprus or another EU country.
 The different grants include: housing allowance per month, board allowance, grant for the purchase of university books and grant for the purchase or upgrade of a computer.
-The grants are offered by the Ministry of Education, Culture, Sport and Youth.
+The grants are offered by the Ministry of Finance.

 - Family benefits.
 Family benefits of the Republic of Cyprus include among others Child Benefit, Single Parent Benefit and the Grant for Special Assistance to single mothers for child birth.